 The focus for today is understanding how markets are made in ETFs.
-As it turns out, market making for ETFs differs in some fundamental ways from the type of market making associated with other listed securities.
+As it turns out, market-making for ETFs differs fundamentally from the type of market-making associated with other listed securities.

 Ask questions.
 Get comfortable.
 Ask more questions.
 DO NOT let someone tell you that an ETF is illiquid simply because it doesn’t trade a lot.
 You are not investing in volume.
 You are investing in a product that tracks an index.
 If you can efficiently buy and sell the optimal product, other people’s volume is the least of your concerns.
 Find a broker that understands how to access the cheapest and most efficient liquidity at the moment in time you need to trade.

 Chris really set the stage for this discussion and answered some burning questions many of you probably had in the back of your mind.

 An ETF is simply a basket of securities that are publicly traded in the marketplace.
 Consider an ETF that holds 2 stocks: MSFT and INTC.